Chinese satellite snaps rare photo of moon’s far side with Earth in the background

 The Chang’e 4 mission is studying a part of the moon that previously had been explored only from afar.
 It has taken a series of dramatic photos of the surface and successfully sprouted a series of seeds that became the first plants ever grown on the moon.

 Longjiang-2, which measures 20 inches across, is expected to operate until August.
-Dijkema said he expects to snare even more photos of the moon from the Chinese satellite in the coming months.
+Dijkema said he expects to have even more photos of the moon from the Chinese satellite in the coming months.

 Want more stories about astronomy?